Ukrainian ship Yuri Olefirenko: Ukrainian service

 As a result of the Soviet Black Sea Fleet division between Russian Black Sea Fleet and the Ukrainian Navy, in 1994 SDK 137 was passed to the Ukrainian Navy and was renamed SKD Kirovohrad.
 In 1996 it was commissioned and given the pennant number U-401 Kirovohrad.

 In 1998–2002 Kirovohrad was repaired at the Metallist Ship Repair Factory in Balaklava and once again in 2012–2013 at the Black Sea Shipyard in Mykolaiv.

 At the start of the 2014 Russian military intervention in Ukraine, on 21 March 2014 Kirovohrad was surrendered to unmarked Russian naval personnel at Lake Donuzlav along with the minesweeper Chernihiv.
 On 19 April 2014 the Russian military returned the ship along with the Ukrainian corvette Vinnytsia.

-In 2016 it was renamed again to U-401 Yuri Olefirenko in a memory of Ukrainian marine who perished during the War in Donbass.
+In 2016 it was renamed again to U-401 Yuri Olefirenko in a memory of a Ukrainian marine who perished during the War in Donbas.

 In April 2022 the ship was claimed by Russian media to have again been captured by Russia at the port of Berdyansk and that she may have been moved to Novorossiysk.
 However, on 3 June 2022 Yuri Olefirenko was spotted in Ukrainian control near Ochakiv, Ukraine under fire by Russian artillery.
 The ship is believed to have survived the strikes and that it had not been captured at Berdyansk as previously claimed by Russian media.

+Russia’s Defense Ministry said on 31 May 2023 that the ship had been destroyed two days prior.
+Russian Defense Ministry spokesman Igor Konashenkov claimed that the ship had been hit with "high-precision weapons" - a term he often uses to describe missiles.
+The Ukrainian Navy told reporters that they refuse to comment on any Russian claims and that they generally do not talk about any such losses in public.

+Frederick Mertens and Paul van Hooft of The Hague Centre for Strategic Studies told Newsweek that while it is possible that the ship was directly struck by an anti-ship missile without sinking, the loss of the Yuri Olefirenko would have "almost no impact" in Ukrainian naval capabilities, which largely relies on fast attack craft instead, and the aging vessel is of little use in an amphibious assault on the annexed Crimean coast.
+The 2025 issue of the Military Balance by the International Institute for Strategic Studies does not list the Yuri Olefirenko in the Ukrainian Navy inventories.